 Thromboembolic events (TEE) were reported in 8/223 (3.6%) REBLOZYL-treated patients.
 TEEs included deep vein thrombosis, pulmonary embolus, portal vein thrombosis, and ischemic stroke.
 Patients with known risk factors for thromboembolism (splenectomy or concomitant use of hormone replacement therapy) may be at further increased risk of thromboembolic conditions.
 Consider thromboprophylaxis in patients at increased risk of TEE.
 Monitor patients for signs and symptoms of thromboembolic events and institute treatment promptly.

 Hypertension was reported in 10.7% (61/571) of REBLOZYL-treated patients.
 Across clinical studies, the incidence of Grade 3 to 4 hypertension ranged from 1.8% to 8.6%.
-In adult patients with MDS with normal baseline blood pressure, 26 (29.9%) patients developed SBP ≥130 mm Hg and 23 (16.4%) patients developed DBP ≥80 mm Hg.
+In patients with beta thalassemia with normal baseline blood pressure, 13 (6.2%) patients developed systolic blood pressure (SBP) ≥130 mm Hg and 33 (16.6%) patients developed diastolic blood pressure (DBP) ≥80 mm Hg.
 Monitor blood pressure prior to each administration.
 Manage new or exacerbations of preexisting hypertension using anti-hypertensive agents.

 REBLOZYL may cause fetal harm when administered to a pregnant woman.
 REBLOZYL caused increased post-implantation loss, decreased litter size, and an increased incidence of skeletal variations in pregnant rat and rabbit studies.
 Advise pregnant women of the potential risk to a fetus.
 Advise females of reproductive potential to use effective contraception during treatment and for at least 3 months after the final dose.